In Depth Patient Reports - default

 - Improvement in the function of the muscles, such as the diaphragm, involved with breathing

 Prognosis.
 The largest study to-date, called the National Emphysema Treatment Trial (NETT), compared surgery to medical therapy.
-This study found that patients whose emphysema was in the upper lobes of the lungs and who had poor exercise ability (poor lung function) before surgery were more likely to benefit from surgery.
+This study found that patients whose emphysema was in the upper lobes of the lungs and who had poor exercise ability (poor lung function) before surgery were more likely to benefit most from surgery.
 These benefits included an increased chance of being alive 5 years after the surgery, improved exercise ability, fewer symptoms, and a better quality of life.
+These findings are true to a lesser extent for patients with upper lobe emphysema and adequate exercise capacity.

 In successful cases, the improvement is most notable within the first 6 months, after which the condition begins to get worse again.
 After 3 years, lung function deteriorates to the same level as it was before the procedure.
 LVRS is substantially more expensive than medical treatment.

 Possible Candidates.
-The procedure is used only in people with severe emphysema, and in some people who have alpha-1 antitrypsin deficiency.
+The procedure is used only in people with severe emphysema.
 It is not used for those with chronic bronchitis.
-Appropriate candidates with alpha-1 antitrypsin deficiency (even if they have disease in the lower lobe) may do well, but the procedure is only useful in a minority of these patients.
 Candidates must have the following characteristics:

 - Under age 75